 SODIUM AND SALT-EATING

-by Lawrence Wilson, MD
+by Dr. Lawrence Wilson

 WHAT IS NATURAL SEA SALT?

-This is a good product, but products harvested from the sea are much higher in some toxic metals such as mercury that is found in the oceans today, but was not in the oceans as much millions of years ago when the salt beds were formed.
+This is a good product, but products harvested from the sea are higher in some toxic metals such as mercury that is found in the oceans today, but was not in the oceans as much millions of years ago when the salt beds were formed.

 Effects.
 Natural salt is generally a very healthful product.
 Unrefined sea salt is an important source of minerals.
 This is especially today, as the food supply is mineral-deficient due to hybrid crops, modern agriculture methods and food processing and refining.

 Unrefined salt has little or no effect on blood pressure.
 It helps maintain electrolyte and osmotic balance.
 It also has an alkalinizing effect on the body and is an extremely yang food in macrobiotic terminology.

 The sodium it contains is critical for osmotic balance and to solubilize other minerals in the blood.
 Deficiency of sodium causes other minerals to become biounavailable and precipitate into the soft tissues and elsewhere.

 All the above are very positive reasons to eat salt on food.
 Avoiding a quality unrefined sea salt is rarely necessary, and often harmful since it is a source of vital minerals.